kubernetes/kubernetes/docs/proposals/pod-safety.md

 5. The kubelet on node `A` observes the pod references a PVC that specifies RWO which requires "attach" to be successful
-6. The attach/detach controller observes that a pod has been bound with a PVC that requires "attach", and attempts to execute a CAS update on the PVC/PV attaching it to node `A` and pod 1
+6. The attach/detach controller observes that a pod has been bound with a PVC that requires "attach", and attempts to execute a compare and swap update on the PVC/PV attaching it to node `A` and pod 1
 7. The kubelet observes the attach of the PVC/PV and executes the pod
 8. The user terminates the pod
 9. The user creates a new pod that references the PVC